 Details of Solution Structure

-Below is a picture of our demo kit running the sample program, which is operating real-time threshold update from the upper layer.
-Users can easily test the bi-directional communication, which is one of the advantages of IO-Link communication.
+Below is a picture of our demo kit running the sample program, which is operating real-time threshold updates from the upper layer.
+Users can easily test bidirectional communication, which is one of the advantages of IO-Link communication.

 With this solution, you can build your own IO-Link evaluation environment easily.
 This solution has been published on the web as an application note, “RX23E-A Group Example of IO-Link device (temperature sensor) “(document No: R01AN5676eJ0100).
-In addition, peripheral parts and other related components have been introduced on our Winning Combination webpage.
+In addition, peripheral parts and other related components have been introduced on our "Industrial Sensor Network Solution" Winning Combination webpage.
 Please refer to these materials during initial examination of space-constraints IO-Link communication.